 If you are still in pain three months after the car accident, you may have a chronic condition.
 At this point, it is important to speak to a lawyer and a physiotherapist to understand the options available to you.

-How to Tell if a Soft Tissue Injury is Catastrophic
+How Do You Tell If a Soft Tissue Injury is Catastrophic?

 A catastrophic injury is defined as one that prevents a person from living their life in the same manner they did before the accident.
 If a soft tissue injury has permanent or long-term disabling effects, it may be considered catastrophic.
 If a person is in chronic pain, experiences chronic numbness, or has some loss of function after an accident, the soft tissue injury could be catastrophic.